humanitiesplusdesign/scripts/README.md

 # Scripts

 This repository will contain various scripts for working on data from the Mapping the Republic of Letters project.
-Every script is in a separate folder, together with a readme file containing detailed instrucions on how to run it.
+Every script is in a separate folder, together with a readme file containing detailed instructions on how to run it.

 Currently in the repository: